clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 Locate, select, and launch the Clear Linux OS Basic AMI
 *******************************************************

 #.
-Start from your main AWS console, select :guilabel:`EC2` as shown in
+Start from your main AWS services console menu in your browser and select the
-   figure 1:
+   :guilabel:`EC2` text as shown in figure 1:

    .. figure:: figures/aws-web-1.png
       :scale: 50 %